Colors Passing Through us

 Colors Passing Through Us is a moving celebration of the endurance of love and of the phenomenon of life itself–a book to treasure.

-I write in a variety of genres.
-I don’t know whom I would choose for fiction, but for poetry and memoir, I’d love to work with Marge Piercy.
-Her poem, “In Praise of Joe” inspired my poem, “Ode to Dr. Pepper,” which appears in my collection, How to Build a Better Mousetrap: Recollections and Reflections of a Family Caregiver.
-Her memoir, Sleeping with Cats, in which she provides a poem at the end of each chapter, inspired My Ideal Partner: How I Met, Married, and Cared for the Man I Loved Despite Debilitating Odds, in which I do the same thing.
-Marge has some interesting ideas, and I’m sure she could give me some useful feedback.
-It would be a delight to work with her.
+Marge Piercy has inspired my work for years.
+Her poem, “In Praise of Joe,” which appears in a previous collection, inspired my poem, “Ode to Dr. Pepper,” which appears in my collection, How to Build a Better Mousetrap: Recollections and Reflections of a Family Caregiver.
+Her memoir, Sleeping with Cats, inspired me to write My Ideal Partner: How I Met, Married, and Cared for the Man I Loved Despite Debilitating Odds, in the same style, with a poem at the end of each chapter.

 I found myself relating to many of the poems in Colors Passing Through Us.
 I enjoyed “Got the 21st Century Blues,” in which she writes about a day when her furnace, computer, and cable stopped working.
 “Minor Losses,” in which she waxes nostalgic about buying homemade ice cream, reminded me of times as a kid when my family bought ice cream from Baskin-Robbins in Tucson, Arizona, and from Dairy Queen and the ice cream stand in the park here in Sheridan, Wyoming.
 “The Disintegration” made me thankful my marriage ended in death, not divorce.